Arif-PhyChem/MLQD/README.md

         'QDmodelType': 'AIQD',          # string: Type of model we wanna use, here AIQD.
 The default option is OSTL 'XfileIn': 'x_input',           # str: Input parameters should be in the same format as the model was trained on.
 Here "x_input" can be a txt file ('XfileIn': 'x_input').
 It can be a list or an array and in this case you need to pass the name of the array or list (XfileIn = x_input).
         'numLogf': 1.0,                 # int: Number of Logistic function for the normalization of time dimension.
 Default value is 1.0.
-        `LogCa` : 1.0,                  # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
+        'LogCa' : 1.0,                  # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
-        `LogCb` : 15.0,                 # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
+        'LogCb' : 15.0,                 # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
-        `LogCc` : -1.0,                 # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
+        'LogCc' : -1.0,                 # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
-        `LogCd` : 1.0,                  # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
+        'LogCd' : 1.0,                  # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'QDmodelIn': 'AIQD_SB_model',   # str: (Not Optional for useQDmodel), provide the name of the trained ML model 'QDtrajOut': 'Qd_trajectory'    # str: (Optional), File name where the trajectory should be saved